an1ket-s1ngh/GuessTheNumber/README.md

 # Get Started
 -By running `npm install`

--You can use Live Server on VS Code to simply run the index.html file
+-You can simply run the index.html file